eth-cscs/eth-cscs.github.io/scientific_computing/performance_report/README.md

 data that you provide: the better the data, the easier to pass the review process.

-If you use a scientific application supported by CSCS, we will provide the instrumented executable in a modulefile: please contact us in case the modulefile has not been provided yet.
+If you use a scientific application supported by CSCS, we will provide the EasyBuild configuration file to create the modulefile with the instrumented executable: please contact us if the EasyBuild recipe of a supported applications is not yet available.

 Advanced users can run a full performance analysis with CrayPAT if they wish, instrumenting their executable with the standard `perftools` module, as long as